 The Secret Invaders [Parts 1 and 2]/Secret Agent No. 9 [Parts 1 and 2]

 This two-parter sees that Speed/Go, along with Racer X/The Masked Racer, are going to compete in a Formula One race.
-I can’t remember the name of the land in either the English or Japanese version (a made-up country), I remember that in the Japanese version, it is ruled by Queen Grape and King Raisin <groan>.
-An attempt is made on Queen Grape’s life, but one of the racers uses a mirror to blind the assassin, which saves the queen’s life.
+I can’t remember the name of the land in either the English or Japanese version (a made-up country).
+I remember that in the Japanese version, it is ruled by Queen Grape and King Raisin An attempt is made on Queen Grape’s life, but one of the racers uses a mirror to blind the assassin, which saves the queen’s life.
 For whatever reason, Speed/Go chases after the assassin in his Formula One car and ends up getting in a fist fight with the guy.
 The group behind the attempted assassination realize that one of the racers interfered, and they use a computer to try to determine which one of the racers could be an undercover agent.
 Speed/Go, along with a couple of other racers, are determined by their computer to be the potential agent.
 The group kills the other two racers, and the attempt on Speed/Go’s life is thwarted by Racer X/The Masked Racer.
 My husband and I call Racer X/The Masked Racer “Deus Ex Machina Man,” since he always seems to be saving Speed/Go’s butt all the time whenever he appears in a storyline.
-This episode reveals the Racer X/The Masked Racer is an undercover agent.
+This episode reveals that Racer X/The Masked Racer is an undercover agent.
 Another attempt is made on Speed/Go’s life, and it’s thanks to Spritle/Kurio overhearing one of the villains talking out loud to himself that the plot is revealed.

 The second episode of this two-parter has a recap that points out a major plothole that shows up later in this episode.
 It’s revealed that the gang of assassins have been hired by the Vice President of the country that Speed/Go will be competing in a race in to celebrate the country’s 10th anniversary, and the leader of the gang accompanies the vice president when he goes to visit Speed/Go in the hospital.
 However, in the previous episode, Speed/Go saw the leader of the gang, as well as the other goons.
-How come Speed/Go doesn’t recognize the gang leader when he goes to visit him the hospital?
+How come Speed/Go doesn’t recognize the gang leader when he goes to visit him in the hospital?
 Like my husband said, this plothole was so big that you could drive the Mach 5 through it.
 During the episode, Speed/Go fakes his death, and the funeral scene is handled very differently between the original Japanese and the English dub.
 In the original Japanese, we see the casket and hear someone speaking a eulogy.
 This was cut in the English dub.
 Also, when the Racer X/Masked Racer notices Speed/Go in disguise at his own funeral, the dialogue between the two of them is VERY DIFFERENT between the original Japanese and in the English dub.

 The Man Behind The Mask/The Terrifying Car Bomb